 Feeling down after bombing a job application aptitude test?
 You're not alone

 Despite their achievements, many talented professionals find themselves questioning their abilities after stumbling through one of these assessments.
-The mismatch between these tests and the real-world skills they’re supposed to evaluate raises some tough questions about recruitment practices.
+The mismatch between these tests and the real-world skills they're supposed to evaluate raises some tough questions about recruitment practices.
+The Equal Employment Opportunity Commission notes that employment tests must be job-related and consistent with business necessity to avoid discriminatory impacts.

 Aptitude tests aim to measure cognitive abilities, such as logical reasoning, numerical problem-solving, and verbal aptitude.
 In theory, these skills are essential indicators of success in many roles.
 They're loved by recruiters because they promise objectivity, efficiency, and scalability—particularly useful when dealing with hundreds or thousands of applications.